Ireland Bike Tour - Galway & Connemara Coast | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today’s route is along quiet country lanes and some undulating pastoral landscapes.
+Today’s route follows quiet country lanes and gently rolling pastoral landscapes.

 Cumulative Distance Range: 36 km (22 miles)